Tokio Marine Holdings, Inc.

 The Company shall establish rules for the preservation of documents and other materials.
 The minutes of important meetings and documents containing material information regarding the execution of duties by the directors and the executive officers shall be preserved and managed appropriately in accordance with such rules.

-6. Matters concerning support personnel to the corporate auditors and their independence from the directors
+6. Matters concerning support personnel to the Audit & Supervisory Board Members and their independence from the directors

-(1) The Company shall establish the Corporate Auditor's Office under the direct control of the corporate auditors for the purpose of supporting them in the performance of their duties.
-Upon request of the corporate auditors, the Company shall assign full-time employees having sufficient knowledge and ability to support the corporate auditors.
+(1) The Company shall establish the Office of Audit & Supervisory Board under the direct control of the Audit & Supervisory Board Members for the purpose of supporting them in the performance of their duties.
+Upon request of the Audit & Supervisory Board Members, the Company shall assign full-time employees having sufficient knowledge and ability to support the Members in the performance of their duties.

-(2) Employees assigned to the Corporate Auditor's Office shall perform duties ordered by the corporate auditors and other work necessary for proceeding with audits, and such employees shall have the right to collect information necessary for audit purposes.
+(2) Employees assigned to the Office of Audit & Supervisory Board shall perform duties ordered by the Audit & Supervisory Board Members and other work necessary for proceeding with audits, and such employees shall have the right to collect information necessary for audit purposes.

-(3) Performance evaluations, personnel transfers and disciplinary action concerning such employees shall be made with the approval of the standing corporate auditors.
+(3) Performance evaluations, personnel transfers and disciplinary action concerning such employees shall be made with the approval of the Audit & Supervisory Board Members (Full-time).

-7. System of reporting to the corporate auditors
+7. System of reporting to the Audit & Supervisory Board Members

-(1) Directors and employees shall regularly report to the corporate auditors on management, financial condition, compliance, risk management, internal audits and other matters, and in the event that they detect a material violation of laws, regulations or internal rules, or a fact likely to cause considerable damage to the Company, they shall immediately report thereof to the corporate auditors.
+(1) Directors and employees shall regularly report to the Audit & Supervisory Board Members on management, financial condition, compliance, risk management, internal audits and other matters, and in the event that they detect a material violation of laws, regulations or internal rules, or a fact likely to cause considerable damage to the Company, they shall immediately report thereof to the Audit & Supervisory Board Members.

-(2) Directors and employees shall regularly report to the corporate auditors on matters such as how the hot lines (the internal whistle-blower system) are used and important reports and consultations made.
+(2) Directors and employees shall regularly report to the Audit & Supervisory Board Members on matters such as how the hot lines (the internal whistle-blower system) are used and important reports and consultations made.

-8. Other systems for ensuring effective audits by the corporate auditors
+8. Other systems for ensuring effective audits by the Audit & Supervisory Board Members

-(1) The corporate auditors shall attend meetings of the Board of Directors, have the right to attend "Management Meetings" and other important meetings and committees, and express their opinions.
+(1) The Audit & Supervisory Board Members shall attend meetings of the Board of Directors, have the right to attend "Management Meetings" and other important meetings and committees, and express their opinions.

-(2) The corporate auditors shall have the right to inspect at any time the minutes of important meetings and other important documents relating to decisions approved by the directors and the executive officers.
+(2) The Audit & Supervisory Board Members shall have the right to inspect at any time the minutes of important meetings and other important documents relating to decisions approved by directors and executive officers.

-(3) Directors and employees shall, at any time upon the request of the corporate auditors, explain matters concerning the execution of their duties.
+(3) Directors and employees shall, at any time upon the request of the Audit & Supervisory Board Members, explain matters concerning the execution of their duties.

-(4) The Internal Audit Department shall strengthen its coordination with the corporate auditors by assisting in the audit process and through other means.
+(4) The Internal Audit Department shall strengthen its coordination with the Audit & Supervisory Board Members by assisting in the audit process and through other means.

 Adopted May 2, 2006